 Fit the retained nuts to the spat mounting brackets using countersunk 3/32" rivets.
 There are 4 retained nuts (arrowed) on each bracket.
 Countersink the actual screw holes where the spat will be fitted: the countersinks will help to guide the screws into the holes when fitting the spats.

-Fit the axles and backing plates
+Fit the stub axles, backing plates and Spat brackets